Redestroy/MRS/README.md

 ## Folder descriptions
 ### MRSlib
 Contains c++ library files for linux and windows as well as the visual studio project for building them.
-### PhilosophyDocs
-Contains documentation on general design philosophy for robots and robot systems.
 ### Simulations
 Contains webots simulations and the related controllers.
 ### Tools